What is Guest Posting in Cybersecurity?

 Does this cost money?

 Some sites will charge for posting on their site, this can be for a number of reasons but most of the best sites won’t charge.
-They will be looking at the quality of the content and if you’re adding value to their readers, this is better than paying to get something placed.
-Also, think if it’s easy for someone to pay $100 to post a blog, is that where you want your work to be showcased?
+They will look at the quality of the content, and if you’re adding value to their readers, this is better than paying to get something placed.
+Also, if it’s easy for someone to pay $100 to post a blog, is that where you want your work to be showcased?

 Don’t chase too hard